Human albumin solution for resuscitation and volume expansion in critically ill patients

 Human albumin solutions are used in a range of medical and surgical problems.
 Licensed indications are the emergency treatment of shock and other conditions where restoration of blood volume is urgent, such as in burns and hypoproteinaemia; however, human albumin solutions are more expensive than other colloids and crystalloids.
 This review evaluates the effect of human albumin and plasma protein fraction administration on the mortality of critically ill patients.

-Adults, Both sexes, BURNS, Cardiovascular diseases, Child health, Children, Conflict, Earthquake, Extreme violence, Fire, Health, Injuries (all), Malaria and protozoal infections, Neonates/infants, Neoplasms and hematologic diseases, Orthopedic injuries, Other injuries
+Adults, Both sexes (for groups of both male and female persons), Burns, Cardiovascular conditions, Child health, Children, Conflict, Earthquake, Extreme violence/Accidents, Fire, Health, Injuries (all), Malaria and protozoal infections, Neonates/infants, Neoplasms and hematologic conditions, Orthopedic injuries, Other injuries